aplested/DC-Stats/README.md

 https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#

 Create a blank working environment for DC-Stats:

 `conda create --name DC-stats`

 Switch to this environment:

 `conda activate DC-Stats`

 Then it is convenient to issue

 `pip install python==3.8`

 which will install python 3.8 purely in this environment.
 A blank canvas. pip is also installed by this command (but not other things we need).

 Download the DC-Stats folder from this page and navigate to it.
-Then the `dcstats` package can be installed locally with all the needed dependent packages (note the space and a dot at the end):
+Then the `DC-stats` package can be installed locally with all the needed dependent packages (note the space and a dot at the end):

 `pip install .`